Apr 14 • Sean Overin

 discovered that running a business is a completely different skill set.
 Here's what can help.

-When I was getting started, I had a solid clinical foundation, decent people skills, an outstanding business partner, happy to embrace a lot of uncertainty and a completely naive idea of how much admin was coming my way.
+When I was getting started, I had a solid clinical foundation, good people skills, and an outstanding business partner.
+I was also ready to embrace a lot of uncertainty and completely naive idea of how much admin was coming my way.
 Spoiler: it was a lot.
 Booking, intake, charting, billing, following up on unpaid invoices, reminding patients about appointments they will definitely forget.
 None of that was in the curriculum.

 It is a common thread you hear from practitioners online and in conversation.
-The clinical training is thorough.
-The business training is basically a pamphlet, a 1 hour lecture at the end of a 7 hour lecture and a wish of good luck.
-A lot of people figure it out as they go, which works, but it is a harder road than it needs to be.
+The clinical training is excellent and thorough.
+The business training is basically a pamphlet or in my case, a 1 hour lecture at the end of a 7 hour neuroanatomy session and a wish of good luck.
+A lot of people figure it out as they go, experience is a great teacher, but it is a harder road than it needs to be.

-Getting the right software in place early is one of the highest-leverage decisions you can make.
-This frees you to focus on actually treating people, supporting your team, your culture and all the other things, instead of chasing down paperwork.
+Knowing what I know now, getting the right software in place early is one of the highest-leverage decisions you can make.
+This frees you to focus on actually treating people, supporting your team, your culture, the marketing, partnerships and all the other things, instead of chasing down paperwork and getting bogged down by tasks.

 We use Jane.
 Here is some of what it can do.